evanwills/regex-api/api-specification/regex-api-specification.md

 Match results must be returned grouped by sample (when multiple samples are supplied).
 Then grouped by regexes (when multiple regexes are supplied)

+## Handling abusive requests

+As soon as an engine encounters a request that breaches any one of it's advertised limits it should stop processing and return an error.